rictic/web-template-workbench/README.md

 Known issues with this prototype:

+- Custom elements aren't upgraded until before they're connected.
+See https://github.com/tbondwilkinson/dom-parts/issues/6
+- Compiled templates haven't been implemented.
 - Rendering inside of comments is broken
 - Rendering inside of raw text nodes is broken
 - Our DEV_MODE checks to throw when rendering in `<template>` don't work
-- Compiled templates don't work right
-- We have to call customElements.upgrade() after partRoot.clone(), which is inefficient

 Known rough edges in DOM Parts: